-Undoubtedly, the technology today is experiencing the voice search revolution where soon every piece of technology will function on voice.
+Undoubtedly, technology today is experiencing the voice search revolution where every piece of technology will soon function on voice.

 Well, if you do not comprehend the magnitude of this snowball change, here are some statistics to grab your attention.

-- 41% of adults and 55% of teens use voice search on a daily basis.
+- 41% of adults and 55% of teens use voice search daily.

-- 20% of all the mobile-based Google search queries are voice searches.
+- 20% of all mobile-based Google search queries are voice searches.

 - Since 2008, voice search has exponentially grown 35x times.

-You see the popularity of smart voice devices such as Google Home or Amazon Echo at its peak.
+You see the popularity of smart voice devices such as Google Home or Amazon Echo at their peak.